TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 29/Job 29.8.md

 ---

-The young men saw me and hid themselves, And the aged rose up and stood;
+The young men saw me and hid themselves.
+The aged rose up and stood.